Freeze Dried Cheese Horizontal

 Quote from Thrive Life:

-“THRIVE Shredded Cheddar Cheese will give your recipes a bold kick of flavor.
-Try using THRIVE Shredded Cheddar Cheese in your classic grilled cheese sandwiches, festive quesadillas, or tasty soups.
-Its mild cheddar flavor will add the perfect flavor to make your dish a success.
+“Thrive Life Cheddar Cheese will give your recipes a bold kick of flavor.
+Try using it in classic grilled cheese sandwiches, onion dips, festive quesadillas, pizzas, and tasty soups.
+It will add the perfect flavor to make any dish a success.”

 Rehydration Instructions:

 Drizzle 1/2 cup cold water over 2 cups cheese and stir continuously until water is incorporated.
-Store in fridge overnight or for several hours before use.”
+Store in the fridge overnight or for several hours before using.

 Quote from Thrive Life: